 Sausage is a great source of protein, which is essential for building and repairing muscles and tissues in the body.

-Furthermore, it contains minerals like selenium and niacin that are beneficial for maintaining a healthy immune system, hair, and skin.
+Furthermore, it contains minerals like niacin and selenium that are beneficial for maintaining a healthy immune system, hair, and skin.

 When it comes to choosing between sausage and pepperoni, it ultimately depends on your nutritional needs and preferences.
 While both contain beneficial nutrients, they also come with some potential health risks.